-The overall levels of operating expenditure are significantly higher than those forecast in the first Water Plan, where expenditure is projected as \$44.7M for 2006-07 and \$52.5M for 2007-08.
+The overall level of operating expenditure is significantly higher than that forecast in the first Water Plan, where expenditure was projected as \$44.7M for 2006-07 and \$52.5M for 2007-08.
 There are a number of significant additional operating costs that contribute to this raised profile in comparison with the previous price period.
-Examples include: